fongandrew/meteor-jwt-login/README.md

 # meteor-jwt-login
 This enables logging in to Meteor's user account system with a JSON web token.
-The JWT payload is tied too an e-mail address, which allows you to send a login link that verifies a user's email address before the actual user document is created.
+The JWT payload is tied to an e-mail address, which allows you to send a login link that verifies a user's email address before the actual user document is created.